OpenHPS/openhps-core/README.md

 TransformationSpace  --  TransformationSpace
 ```

 ## Contributing
 Use of OpenHPS, contributions and feedback is highly appreciated.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+If you want to contribute to the core of OpenHPS, you will want to build the repo.

+1. Using yarn, install the dependencies `yarn install`
+2. Build OpenHPS using `npm run build`, this will also transpile Three.js
+3. Run the tests using `npm run test`

+Before submitting a PR, make sure to test the code using `npm run test` and to fix any linting issues using `npm run lint -- --fix`

 ## License
 Copyright (C) 2019-2025 Maxim Van de Wynckel & Vrije Universiteit Brussel